VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 paths, etc.

-This is the file you might have to tweak when, for instance, CMake tells you "I can't find openCV.
+This is the file you might have to tweak when, for instance, CMake tells you "I can't find OpenCV.
 Can you tell me where it is?".
 The main pane of the **cmake-gui** tool will show you precisely variables on that cache.
 And will write there the variables and flags you set.